By Miranda Milana, Psy.D.

 Once referred to EI, your child will likely undergo a developmental evaluation.
 They will qualify for services if they have a diagnosed medical condition with a risk for developmental delays OR a delay in one or more areas of development of at least 30% OR a delay in one or more areas at least 1.5 standard deviations below the norm OR there is a questionable quality of skills based on the informed clinical opinion of the multidisciplinary team.
 Children can also meet criteria if there is a risk for delays due to four or more child or family risk factors (e.g., NICU stay, feeding challenges, chronic illness of a caregiver, lack of social supports for the caregiver).

 At the end of the day, you know your child best.
 If you have concerns, reach out to their pediatrician.
 You can also reach out to a local EI provider on your own.
 In MA: https://www.mass.gov/info-details/ei-program-contact-information.
 In NH: https://www.dhhs.nh.gov/family-centered-early-supports-services.

 About the Author

-Neuropsychology & Education Services for Children & Adolescents (NESCA) is a pediatric neuropsychology practice and integrative treatment center with offices in Newton and Plainville, Massachusetts, and Londonderry, New Hampshire, serving clients from preschool through young adulthood and their families.
+Neuropsychology & Education Services for Children & Adolescents (NESCA) is a pediatric neuropsychology practice and integrative treatment center with offices in Newton, Massachusetts, Plainville, Massachusetts, and Londonderry, New Hampshire, serving clients from preschool through young adulthood and their families.
 For more information, please email email@example.com or call 617-658-9800.